-Section 134-We affirm that as God has called some to the work of ministering his Word, so has he also placed his peculiar approval, in numberless instances, upon the setting apart of women for labor in the interest of the souls and bodies of the poor, the afflicted, and for other necessary services in the various departments of the church.
+Section 129-We affirm that as God has called some to the work of ministering His Word, so has He also placed His peculiar approval, in numberless instances, upon the setting apart of women for labor in the interest of the souls and bodies of the poor, the afflicted, and for other necessary services in the various departments of Home and Foreign Missions.

-Section 135-Any sister may be licensed for deaconess work in the same general manner as candidates are licensed as ministers of the gospel (Section 72, ¶ 8), except that they are not required to take the local preacher's course of study.
+Section 130-Any sister may be licensed for deaconess work in the same general manner as candidates are licensed as ministers of the Gospel (Section 77, ¶8), except that they are not required to take the Local Preacher's Course of Study.

-Section 136-After her license, she shall report quarterly to the district superintendent and with her third quarterly report she shall enclose such a recommendation from the local church board of the church with which she is connected, as that ordered for all ministers (Section 76, ¶5).
+Section 131-After her license, she shall report

+quarterly to the District Superintendent and with her third Quarterly Report she shall enclose such a recommendation from the Local Church Board of the church with which she is connected, as that ordered for all ministers (Section 81, ¶8; 137).

-Section 137-The candidate for license as a deaconess shall be examined by the examining board, according to Section 83, ¶2, as in the case of licensed ministers, and after being licensed for three years, she shall be reported to the district conference, with recommendation for or against her ordination, which recommendation shall receive primary consideration in deciding as to whether it shall be granted or refused.
-Her ordination shall, in general, be conducted exactly as though she were to be ordained to the ministry of the gospel, except that she shall be set apart for deaconess work as provided in Section 174.
+Section 132-The candidate for license as a deaconess shall be examined by the Examining Board, according to Section 88, ¶2.
+In the Course of Study she shall be under the direction of the District Educational Board, as in the case of licensed ministers, and after being licensed for three years, she shall be reported to the District Assembly, with recommendation for or against her ordination, which recommendation shall receive primary consideration in deciding as to whether it shall be granted or refused.
+Her ordination shall, in general, be conducted exactly as though she were to be ordained to the ministry of the Gospel, except that she shall be set apart for deaconess work as provided in Section 129, 162.